xxgicoxx/cs16-bot/README.md

 # Create an Telegram bot
 Find @BotFather on Telegram, type /newbot and follow the instructions

+# Username
+Get your bot username and set 'TELEGRAM_USERNAME' in .env

-# Configure
+# Token
-Get your token from @BotFather and set in '.env' file
+Get your token from @BotFather and set 'TELEGRAM_TOKEN' in .env
 ````

 ### 3. Run